 Sue Merrilees is a senior advisor at the Science Philanthropy Alliance.
-This is the first of a two-part blog post.
+This is the first post in an ongoing blog series.
+Read “Journey of a Philanthropist, Part II”.

 In May 2018, a gentleman named Ross Brown rang the offices of the Science Philanthropy Alliance in need of assistance.
 At age 83, he had finally retired, sold his company for almost half a billion dollars, and wanted to donate most of the proceeds to science.
 However, as he admitted to me and president Marc Kastner in that first call, “I don’t know what the hell I’m doing!”
 He had come to the right place.